angular/angular/aio/content/guide/app-shell.md

 For an existing application, you have to manually add the `RouterModule` and defining a `<router-outlet>` within your application.

-## Step 2: Create the app shell
+## Step 2: Create the application shell

-Use the CLI to automatically create the application shell.
+Use the Angular CLI to automatically create the application shell.

 <code-example format="shell" language="shell">